Bill Gives Employees Time Off to Vote

 Lawmakers are considering legislation giving Connecticut employees up to four hours off work to vote in a regular or special election for any state, district, or municipal office.
+Exercising one's constitutional right to vote is important, and there are 14 hours in any given election day to do so.

 “Requiring businesses to provide employees with four or more hours off during the work day to vote is yet one more cost, due to loss of productivity, that businesses must incur,” Gjede testified March 12.